esa/pagmo/doc/sphinx/tutorials/repair_methods.rst

    In [9]: algo_meta = algorithm.cstrs_core(algorithm = algo_1, repair_algorithm = algo_repair, gen = n_gen, repair_frequency = 10, repair_ratio = 1., f_tol = 1e-15, x_tol = 1e-15)

-We have selected here a repairing frequency of 10 generations, and we try to repair all the individuals, set by the ratio of 1.
+A repairing frequency of 10 generations is selected, and all the infeasible individuals are repaired, hence the ratio is set to 1.

-We can then evolve the algorithm.
+The evolution is then performed.

 .. code-block:: python